One thing that can be a real timesaver when you are working with documents is updating your default settings.

 - Click Save as my default styles.

-Our tutorial continues below with additional discussion about how to change your default font on Google docs, including pictures of these steps.
+Our tutorial continues below with additional discussion about how to change default font in Google Docs, including pictures of these steps.

 Deal of the Day